ericzundel/hohoho2022/README.md

 I found this bargain LED strip at Home Depot on sale gathering dust.
 Don't be fooled like I was, this LED strip has to be all the same color at once, no matter what packaging designers want you to think with their [colorful advertising](https://www.amazon.com/LED-Light-Strip-RGB-Changing-Phone-Remote-Bedroom/dp/B08JH5M6N3).
+Also, someone goofed when printing up the circuit.
+R == Red, G == Blue and B == Green.
 No wonder it was so cheap.

 This strip is sticky on the back so that you can put it somewhere like behind a TV or under a shelf.
 It's also designed so that you can cut it